 Stay away from posting updates that will draw the negative mob.

 Tell me if this experience sounds familiar.
 You post on your social media networks about a win in your business.
 You post life and business advice.
-You talk about good happening in the world.
-In all of these type of posts, you get some engagement.
+You talk about the good happening in the world.
+In all of these types of posts, you get some engagement.
 Then, you post something about things not going well, or you post something that’s a little negative.
-I promise you, those type of posts will get triple the engagement.
+I promise you, those types of posts will get triple the engagement.